|

 backpacks.
 They asked if I thought they could spend the night nearby

-park in the woods somewhere they could not be seen.
+camp in the woods somewhere they could not be seen.
 They went to

 the edge of the woods surrounding the picnic area, then all filed